-Because part of the purpose of the Qualifying Examination is to evaluate the student's ability to complete the doctoral dissertation, students also may discuss their dissertation prospectus during the Qualifying Examination with their advisor's approval.
+Because part of the purpose of the Qualifying Examination is to evaluate the student's ability to complete the doctoral dissertation, students may also discuss their dissertation prospectus during the Qualifying Examination with their advisor's approval, although this is rarely done.
 Discussion of the prospectus can provide students with an opportunity to discuss their dissertation plans prior to the formal Dissertation Proposal Review.

-After passing the Qualifying Examination, the student may then file to advance to candidacy for the Ph.D.
-Advancement to candidacy requires the establishment of a 3-faculty member dissertation committee, and the submission of a title for the dissertation.
-Once students have advanced to candidacy, they must pass the Dissertation Proposal Defense and complete an acceptable dissertation to receive the Ph.D.
+After passing the Qualifying Examination, the student then files to advance to candidacy for the Ph.D.
+Advancement to candidacy requires the establishment of a 3-faculty member dissertation committee, and the submission of a tentative title for the dissertation.
+Once students have advanced to candidacy, they must pass the Dissertation Proposal Defense and complete an acceptable dissertation and the predoctoral internship to receive the Ph.D.
 Degree.
 (See the GSE Handbook for a complete discussion of the Qualifying Examination, Advancement to Candidacy and Dissertation Proposal Review).